Dv5n/camauterm/.github/ISSUE_TEMPLATE/bug_report.md

 3. See error.

 **Log**
-What you get after running.Should start with (Traceback...)
+What you get after running.
+Should start with (Traceback...)

 **Expected behavior**